Charlotte Chamber 2015 Legislative Agenda

 - Support reductions in the corporate and personal income tax rates.

-- Retain and secure funding for the completion of major transportation projects in the Charlotte region including: I-485, the widening of I-485 South, the Monroe Bypass, the Garden Parkway and widening of I-77 North.
+- Retain and secure funding for the completion of major transportation projects in the Charlotte region including: the Monroe Bypass, an additional connection between Gaston and Mecklenburg over the Catawba River, and widening of I-77 throughout the Charlotte region.

-- Support continued efforts to complete Charlotte’s public transportation vision.
+- Support continued efforts to complete our regional public transportation vision.

-- Support efforts to enhance funding from existing transportation revenue sources (gas tax) through alternative methods for additional funding for roads and transit such as tolls, public private partnerships and design-build financing.
+- Support efforts to enhance funding from existing transportation revenue sources (gas tax) through alternative methods for additional funding for roads and transit such as tolls, public private partnerships , design-build financing and through additional revenue sources.

 - Support continued efforts to reform NC’s laws and regulations to encourage economic growth.